-Follicular Unit Transplant (FUT) Hair Transplant Surgery
+Follicular Unit Transplant (FUT) for Hair Loss

 A modern hair transplant procedure is a minor surgery, which is easily accomplished in an office setting using local anesthetics and mild sedation.
 The patient is awake for the entire procedure and can easily take breaks in order to eat and use the restroom.
 In fact we encourage our patients to watch movies, which we supply on our flat-panel TV’s in each operating suite to help them relax and enjoy the day.